pmem/pmemkv/ENGINES.md

 **cpp_map**

-Use of NVML C++ bindings by `kvtree` was lifted from this example program.
+Use of PMDK C++ bindings by `kvtree` was lifted from this example program.
 Many thanks to [@tomaszkapela](https://github.com/tomaszkapela) for providing a great example to follow!